relativitydev/relativity-trace-documentation/docs/administrator_guide/trade_reconstruction.md

 ## Overview

 Each Trade object has a connected Trade Reconstruction Configuration, which is used to add the criteria necessary to connect Trades to their related Communications.
-Trade Reconstruction Configruations have two components: the Search Criteria field, which defines the parameters of the saved search created for the Trade, and the Trade Keywords Field, which defines the Trade Keywords created for the Trade.
+Trade Reconstruction Configurations have two components: the Search Criteria field, which defines the parameters of the saved search created for the Trade, and the Trade Keywords Field, which defines the Trade Keywords created for the Trade.
 Below is information on how to create a Trade Reconstruction Configuration, details on the Search Criteria field for Trade Reconstruction Configurations, details about Trade Keywords, and the limitations of Trade Reconstruction.

 ## Creating A Trade Reconstruction Configuration

 The Trade Reconstruction Configuration attached to your Trade is a key component to Trade Reconstruction, as it determines how Trades will be connected to their related communications. **This must be created before you can create your Trade**.
-To create a Trade Reconstruciton Configuration, follow the steps below:
+To create a Trade Reconstruction Configuration, follow the steps below:

-1. Naviagte to the `Trade Reconstruction Configurations` tab and click `New Trade Reconstruction Configuration`.
+1. Navigate to the `Trade Reconstruction Configurations` tab and click `New Trade Reconstruction Configuration`.

 	![](media/trade_reconstruction/trade_reconstruction_configuration_layout.PNG)

 2. The Trade Reconstruction Configuration creation form has the following fields:

-   1. **Name:** the name of the Trade Reconstruction Configruation
+   1. **Name:** the name of the Trade Reconstruction Configuration

    2. **Search Criteria:** required JSON field to create the search parameters for the Saved Search created and linked to the Trade during Reconstruction.
 The details of the proper search criteria can be accessed via Contextual Help button on the Configuration secontion.
       - See the below section titled `Search Criteria for Trade Reconstruction Configuration` for more information